jasoncable/i-can-program-too/manuscript/Chapter12.md

     DateTime localDt = DateTime.Now;
     DateTime utcDt = DateTime.UtcNow;

-The `DateTime` object stores date/time values at a resolution of 100ms.
-This is in contract to UNIX systems that store date/times as seconds since the _epoch_, `1970-01-01`.
-To convert between the two:
+The `DateTime` object stores date/time values at a resolution of 100 nanoseconds.
+This is in contract to UNIX systems that store date/times as seconds since the _epoch_, `1970-01-01`.  .NET Framework 4.6 introduced methods on the `DateTime` and `DateTimeOffset` structs to deal with UNIX time.
+It is frequently used in data interchange formats such as JSON.

-    long unixTime = 320958300L;
-    DateTime fromUnixTime = new DateTime(1970,1,1).AddSeconds(unixTime);
-    long toUnixTime = (long)(DateTime.Now - new DateTime(1970,1,1)).TotalSeconds;

 There are a lot of little caveats to know about when working with the `DateTime` object.